OXID-eSales/oxideshop-user-documentation/releases/releases-71/oxid-eshop-710.rst

   .. todo: #tbd: URL anpassen, sobald Übersetzung da

 * Optimize your content seamlessly: When saving, a check function detects possible syntax errors in your CSS/LESS.
+* As an English-speaking user, use the WYSIWYG editor with English localization.

 **More information**